 I’m sure all of you have heard of McDonald’s and Burger King.
 Many of you likely enjoy a burger from one of these fast-food restaurants from time to time.

 But, it turns out that the battle for dominance between these two fast-food giants is happening in the morning – at breakfast time!

 Fast food has recently shifted from a lunch or dinner option to a breakfast staple.

 In this episode of Business Wars, Julie Jargon, a Wall Street Journal reporter, joins the host to discuss the future of the fast-food industry.

-If you’re particularly interested in the fast food and delivery industry’s recent and dramatic changes, this is an excellent episode for you.
+This is an excellent episode for you if you’re particularly interested in the fast food and delivery industry’s recent and dramatic changes.

 Coke VS Pepsi | Cocaine Is King